PKU-YuanGroup/ImgEdit/README.md

   title={ImgEdit: A Unified Image Editing Dataset and Benchmark}, author={Ye, Yang and He, Xianyi and Li, Zongjian and Lin, Bin and Yuan, Shenghai and Yan, Zhiyuan and Hou, Bohan and Yuan, Li}, journal={arXiv preprint arXiv:2505.20275}, year={2025}
 }
+@article{lin2025uniworld,
+  title={UniWorld: High-Resolution Semantic Encoders for Unified Visual Understanding and Generation}, author={Lin, Bin and Li, Zongjian and Cheng, Xinhua and Niu, Yuwei and Ye, Yang and He, Xianyi and Yuan, Shenghai and Yu, Wangbo and Wang, Shaodong and Ge, Yunyang and others}, journal={arXiv preprint arXiv:2506.03147}, year={2025}
+}
 ```